bradwyatt/Fish-Food/README.md

 # FishFood Game

-Welcome to FishFood, an exciting underwater adventure game where you navigate the depths of the ocean as a fish.
+Welcome to FishFood, a thrilling arcade-style game where your objective is to survive, grow, and score high in an underwater world.

 ## Game Description

-In FishFood, you play as a fish striving to survive in a dynamic underwater world.
-Your goal is to eat smaller fish to gain points and grow in size, while avoiding larger predators.
+In FishFood, you are a small fish navigating the perils of a vast ocean.
+Your aim is to eat smaller fish to score points and grow, while strategically avoiding larger predators that threaten your survival.

 ### Key Features: